National Textile University: History

 A Board of Trustees, with the Minister of Industries as chairman and nominees of the donor companies as members was constituted to manage the affairs of the Institute.
 In order to meet the recurring expenses of the Institute, a cess was levied by the government on the Textile industry of Pakistan.
-Later, in 1965, the Institute was granted affiliation by the University of Engineering and Technology, Lahore, and it was renamed as “National College of Textile Engineering”.
+Later, in 1965, the Institute was granted affiliation by the University of Engineering and Technology, Lahore, and it was renamed "National College of Textile Engineering".
 The first batch of graduate engineers was passed out in 1966.
-In 1973, the administrative control of the Institute was transferred to the Federal Government and it was renamed as “National College of Textile Engineering”.
+In 1973 administrative control of the Institute was transferred to the Federal Government.